-The entities have prepared their accounts in line with IFRSs and UK GAAP rather than the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code).
+MWHL has prepared their accounts in line with IFRSs and UK GAAP rather than the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code).
 However there are no material areas where this conflicts with the Authority's accounting policies.
 Consequently no adjustments have been required to realign the accounts of the Group entities with those of the Authority.
 The accounting policies applied to the Group financial statements are consistent with those set in the single entity statements.

-Mersey Waste Holdings limited has been consolidated on a line by line basis as it is a wholly owned subsidiary of MWDA.
-Bidston Methane is consolidated on a proportionate basis due to MWDA having a 50% stake in the joint venture
+MWHL has been consolidated on a line by line basis as it is a wholly owned subsidiary of MWDA.
+All intra-group transactions and balances have been removed.

+Bodies Not consolidated